-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements.
-For example, an audit of equipment used in minor surgical procedures was undertaken.
-The provider identified that significant financial and environmental savings could be made by arranging for the sterilisation of surgical equipment, without compromising patient safety.
-We saw evidence that these arrangements were reviewed annually and continued to make economic savings across the practice. - There were effective arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
-For example, the provider had developed an Information Governance Improvement Plan following a review of needs at both of their GP practices.
-This included the provision of mandatory training for all staff and safeguards for the protection of confidential data being shared with third parties.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were effective arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+For example, the provider had developed an Information Governance Improvement Plan following a review of needs at both Oaklands and Slaithwaite Health Centre's.
+This included the provision of mandatory training for all staff and safeguards for the protection of confidential data being shared with third parties. - The provider was an active partner within the local federation of GP practices and a GP was a member of the Local Medical Committee. - The IPC clinical lead was also proactive in maintaining the highest standards with the contract cleaner and we saw evidence that any issues identified in the fabric of the building that had the potential to impact on IPC

-- An ongoing risk register considered current and future threats to the practice from a clinical and operational perspective.
-This included future workforce planning and budget implications. - The IPC clinical lead was also proactive in maintaining the highest standards.
+- were effectively pursued.
 Governance was strong across the whole staff team and a hand washing audit had been recently undertaken and an annual statement of purpose was displayed in the reception area. - On the day of inspection, we reviewed the minutes of the monthly operational meetings that took place demonstrating that the partners took a wide ranging and consistent approach to identifying the operational needs and challenges of the business and also opportunities to improve patient care.
 For example, we saw minutes that reviewed locum arrangements, flexibility around patient appointments, dementia training updates across the team and the review of a significant event that did not escalate, but was deemed worthy of sharing across the team.